SafeDesk/SafeDesk_API/README.md

 This feature will allow parents and students both, to know what are the tasks to be completed by them so that tasks can be managed according to it on a timely basis.
 There will be additional features such asPuzzles for children and having rewards for them, to push them on a continuous learning journey.
 A Finance Tracker will be created to track all the fees, scholarships, etc.
-There will be security features that will be mentioned as the project progresses further.
+There will be security features that will be mentioned as the project progresses

+The acceptance tests were made by us following up with candidates from other departments as well as Computer Science department.
+There were some questions based on which points were alloted.

+Other changes were made in code and new functionalities were added.
+Presentation slides are the ficus of this week as this is the time for final presentation week.